April Bui Acupuncture

 Memorial / Spring Branch

 Below are brief explanations of some common terms and concepts in Chinese medicine diagnosis that you would come across in a reading.
-This also helps you to understand better the discussion on this page.
+Although Chinese medicine concept can be abstract, this helps you to understand better the discussion on this page.

 According to Chinese medicine, osteo/rheumatoid arthritis and fibromyalgia are caused by a combination of the following imbalances:

-- Yin and yang deficiency of spleen, kidney
+• Yin, yang, and essence deficiency of spleen, kidney